Skip to main content

 The general election in 1972 saw the NDP win over the incumbent Socred government that had been in office since 1952.
 One of the first priorities for the new government was to evaluate, and fix, the broken patchwork of healthcare services in BC, and providing a unified provincial ambulance service was a key part of that initiative.

-SOURCE: 02 - The road to 1974 ( )
+SOURCE: 02 - The Road to 1974 ( )

 Page printed: .
 Unofficial document if printed.
 Please refer to SOURCE for latest information.